 CAN is the abbreviation of Controller Area Network (CAN).
-It was developed by BOSCH, a German company, known for developing and producing automotive electronic products.
-CAN eventually became an international standard (ISO 11898).
+It was developed by BOSCH, A German company famous for its research and development and production of automotive electronic products, and eventually became an international standard (ISO 11898).
 It is one of the most widely used field buses in the world.